CymaBay Therapeutics Inc. (CBAY) Shares Decline Despite Market Challenges

 Cantor Fitzgerald gave a rating of “Overweight” to CBAY, setting the target price at $9 in the report published on April 11th of the previous year.

-Volatility was left at 5.32%, however, over the last 30 days, the volatility rate increased by 3.99%, as shares surge +14.97% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +25.79% upper at present.
+Volatility was left at 5.40%, however, over the last 30 days, the volatility rate increased by 4.05%, as shares sank -4.96% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.62% upper at present.

-During the last 5 trading sessions, CBAY rose by +0.19%, which changed the moving average for the period of 200-days by +215.64% in comparison to the 20-day moving average, which settled at $10.22.
-In addition, CymaBay Therapeutics Inc. saw 64.11% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CBAY fell by -10.34%, which changed the moving average for the period of 200-days by +198.79% in comparison to the 20-day moving average, which settled at $10.28.
+In addition, CymaBay Therapeutics Inc. saw 50.22% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading